flagship-io/flagship-nginx-module/README.md

 There are 3 ways to install your nginx module

+**Warning**

-**Warning** all these ways require to have the file libflagship.so in your system at this exact path:
+- All these ways require to have the file libflagship.so in your system at this exact path:

 ```
 /usr/local/nginx/sbin/
 ```

-**Warning** In this case, the `load_module` directive should be used in nginx.conf to load the module.
+- In this case, the `load_module` directive should be used in nginx.conf to load the module.
   For instance, in our case it's:

 ```
 load_module modules/ngx_http_fs_sdk_module.so;